awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-network.md

 ]
 ```

 This policy provides public access only to OpenSearch Dashboards for collections beginning with "finance"\.
-Programmatic access is not provided, so any attempts to directly access the OpenSearch API will fail\.
+Any attempts to directly access the OpenSearch API will fail\.

 ```
 [